19hours/sg-statutes/Acts/Goods and Services Tax Act.md

 (b) does not include any of the following (except to the extent included under sub‑paragraph (a)):

-(i) any telecommunication service as defined in the Fifth Schedule to the Goods and Services Tax (International Services) Order (O 1);
+(i) any telecommunication service as defined in the Fifth Schedule to the Goods and Services Tax (International Services) Order (O 1) that would be treated as a supply of international services under section 21(3)(q) if the supply had been made in Singapore;

+[Act 33 of 2019 wef 01/01/2020]

 (ii) any advertising service on any intangible media platform, where the Comptroller is satisfied that the advertisement is intended to be substantially promulgated outside Singapore.